orel-david/Grasp-angle-estimator/README.md

 ## Install
 > [!TIP]
 > For using the high_computation_solutions folder it is recommended to create a conda environment.
 ```bash
 git clone https://github.com/orel-david/project-236874.git
 ```

+## Usage
+There are two options for running the algorithm on the system:
+* Segmentation in debug mode - By running `stream_esp.ino` after changing the WIFI credentials, the ESP would transmit the image it has captured along with the image's segmentation to a predetermined IP address.
+That is in addition to printing the required angle to terminal.
+* Segementation - By running `segment_esp.ino` the ESP would perform the segmentation algorithm on the captured image and output the required angle to the terminal.
+This option is better in terms of performence.

 ## Code structure
 ### `./segmentation`